BarryBeics/Project-Two/TESTING.md

 - As a USER I want to be able to vary the point I would exit from a trade so that I can see the effect this would have on the overall strategy.

-    - The USER cau use the slider to adjust the % at which the stop loss is executed.
+    - The USER can use the slider to adjust the % at which the stop loss is executed.

 - As a USER I want to be able to vary the volatility in the simulation so that I can see the effect this would have on the overall strategy.

-    - The USER can adjust the the volatility range in increments of 2% all the way up to 10%, this allows the simulation to whip upto 10% positive and down as far as 10% negative randomly inorder to simulate market volatility.
+    - The USER can adjust the volatility range in increments of 2% all the way up to 10%, this allows the simulation to whip upto 10% positive and down as far as 10% negative randomly in order to simulate market volatility.

 - As a USER I want to be able to vary the percentage of gain the simulation is working on so that I can see the effect this would have on the overall strategy.